reykatsck1218/dotfiles/README.md

 ## Tools
 1. `bat` for `cat` replacement
 1. `eza` for `ls`
-1. `fastfect` for a nice system info command
+1. `fastfetch` for a nice system info command
+1. `fisher` for managing fish plugins
 1. `fd` for a better `find` alternative
 1. `fish` for my `shell`
 1. `fzf` for fuzzy finder in cli for `history` and files